jackindisguise/final-fantasy-vii-catalog/README.md

 Processed scripts are stored in `/text/processed`.

-Kanji metadata is stored `/text/kanji`.
+Data regarding kanji is stored in `/text/kanji`.